 Google Fonts — a collection of free fonts for use on the web.
-WordPress.com includes free access to over 30 Google Fonts — you can find and configure them through your Customizer.
+WordPress.com includes free access to over 30 Google Fonts.
+To modify or experiment with your fonts, go to My Sites → Customize → Fonts.

 Gravatar — “short for Globally Recognized Avatar.”
 This is a photo or image that appears next to your name when you comment on or post to a WordPress.com blog.
 You can upload a Gravatar directly from your WordPress.com profile by clicking on the image by your name.

 Gravatar hovercards — a pop-up window that displays the information associated with a Gravatar account.
 Hovercards appear when you hover over someone’s Gravatar image.
 They are enabled by default, but can be turned off in your site settings with these instructions.

 Header — the image or at the the top of your blog that displays your blog’s title.
 Some WordPress.com themes include built-in header images, while others display simple text.
 Most themes allow you to upload a custom header.

 HTML Editor — an editor for posts and pages that is entirely text-based.
 Use this version of the editor if you ever need to insert or edit HTML in a post or page.
 When you’re writing or editing a post, open the HTML editor by clicking the “HTML” tag at the upper-right of the main post editing area.
 (Note: this feature was previously called the “Text Editor.”)

 Images — non-text content that you can add to your blog, in the form of .jpg/.jpeg, .gif, or .png files.